 - Age of Marriage: Marrying-off underage girls continues to prevail in Palestine despite the marked rise of the average age at first marriage.
-Local statistics indicate that one out of five women in the age group 20-49 had been married during their childhood years (under 18).
-This rate is higher in Gaza Strip compared to the West Bank.
-In Gaza, 28.6% of women were married -off in their childhood years, compared to 21.4% in the West Bank36.
-In 2012, the betrothal of women under 18 years of age in Palestine stood at 21.9%37.
-Applicable laws in Palestine do not take into consideration that the marriage contract, just like all other contracts, is concluded with the consent.
-The precondition for the validity of the contracting parties' competence is the age of majority of 18 solar years, and which may not be waived.
+Local statistics indicate that one out of five women in the age group 20-49 had been married during their childhood years (under 18)..
+The rate of women who were married during childhood reached 20.5%, 21.6% in Gaza and 19.9% in the West Bank.

+Applicable laws in Palestine do not take into consideration that the marriage contract, just like all other contracts, is concluded with consent.
+The precondition for the validity of the contracting parties' competence is the age of majority of 18 solar years.
 This is in line with the agreed age of majority for all other transactions.
 Entering in a marriage contract requires as mental maturity and competence as all other contracts that entail reciprocal obligations, as provided in CEDAW and the UN Convention on Consent to Marriage, Minimum age for Marriage, and Registration of Marriages for 1962.

-- Firsthand contracting: Women are still not recognized a primary party to the marriage contract.
+Firsthand contracting: Women are still not recognized a primary party to the marriage contract.
 They may not choose their husbands and may not enter a marriage contract on their own.
-The marriage contract entails direct impacts on the contracting parties and not on their guardians.
-Women should not be considered "minors" at their first marriage.
-Women have the right to enter a marriage contract without restrictions other than those provided by law on documentation, declaration of marriage, and the control of the marriage competent court.
+A woman is considered a minor if she is a virgin and the contract is reached through the male guardian, despite the direct impact of the marriage contract on the contracting parties and not on their guardians...
+Women have no right to enter a marriage contract with out restrictions other than those provided by law on documentation, declaration of marriage, and the control of the marriage competent court.
 This is a contravention of the Palestinian Basic Law, which provides for full equality.
-Therefore, the State of Palestine must amend the relevant legislation whereby recognizing women's competence and equality to men, allowing for concluding the marriage contract with the direct agreement of the two parties or through representatives acting on their behalf, and revoke provisions of the presumed guardianship of male family members over women wishing to get married.
+Therefore, the State of Palestine must amend the relevant legislation and recognize women's competence and equality to men, allowing for concluding the marriage contract with the direct agreement of the two parties or through representatives acting on their behalf, and revoke provisions of the presumed guardianship of male family members over women wishing to get married.